pc2/CustoNN2/workflows/workflow_hakathur.md

 # SSH vs XRDP
 I am able to edit files  and browse the file systems quite seamlessly using Win 10 Remote Desktop Connection .
 Both in lab and from home (over VPN).
+Even SSH is working superbly.

 # Cloned Versions of the repo